Darwin Core conceptual model

 • The Darwin Core Data Package Guide specifies how to create Frictionless Data packages using Darwin Core terms.
 A Darwin Core Data Package (DwC-DP) consists of schemas for describing tabular data, such as CSV files.
 DwC-DP is considered a reference implementation of the DwC-CM.

-• The OpenDS format provides a JSON Schema for modelling extended information about digital specimens and implements the relevant parts of the DwC-CM.
+• The openDS format provides a JSON Schema for modelling extended information about digital specimens and implements the relevant parts of the DwC-CM.

 4 Acknowledgements (non-normative)